The Power of Attachment:

 - resources to assist with implementing workshop content into clinical practice

-- Online content one week prior to the workshop, participants will be emailed a link to the pre-recorded online presentation related to the upcoming tutorial session.
-Presentation content will be approx. 1 – 1½ hours in length – participants are expected to have viewed this content prior to participation in the scheduled group tutorial session (NB. the link to this content will expire on commencement of the accompanying tutorial session).
+- Online content – one week prior to the first three workshops, participants will be emailed a link to the pre-recorded online presentation related to the upcoming tutorial session.
+Presentation content will be approx. 1 hour in length – participants are expected to have viewed this content prior to participation in the scheduled group tutorial session (NB. the link to this content will expire on commencement of the accompanying tutorial session).
+Week Four self-study activity will involve preparation of a case study.

-- On line group tutorial sessions – using Zoom videoconferencing, participants will have the opportunity to link into four consecutive interactive tutorials (group discussions, case studies and Q&A sessions) to integrate their newly acquired knowledge and skills.
+- n line group tutorial sessions – using Zoom videoconferencing, participants will have the opportunity to link into four consecutive interactive tutorials (group discussions, case studies and Q&A sessions) to integrate their newly acquired knowledge and skills.
 Participants will be emailed the link (including password) to their scheduled sessions.
-Please note that due to confidentiality, copyright and privacy reasons, this workshop WILL NOT be recorded.

 This workshop is suitable for occupational therapists.